 Malaga’s Port goes back to 1000BC and it’s nowadays a big cruise Port.
-It’s very close to la Malagueta and the new Quay one, full of restaurants, bars and stores make it a very lively place and pleasant for strolls along the water.
-We definitely recommend you to take a walk from city center to the Port, Quay one and into La Malagueta Beach.
+It’s very close to La Malagueta and the new Quay one, full of restaurants, bars and stores make it a very lively place and pleasant for strolls along the water.
+We definitely recommend you take a walk from the city center to the Port, Quay one and into La Malagueta Beach.

 Malaga Travel Tips

 Malaga is a parking nightmare.
 There are little to no free parking spots near the city center.
 If you are using a car leave it outside town or in a town car park.
-In these parks, you can ask reduced fee in your hotel/hostel.
-Full price was 24 Euros but it was reduced to 18 Euros.
+In these parks, you can ask a reduced fee in your hotel/hostel.
+The full price was 24 Euros but it was reduced to 18 Euros.

 If you have a car you can easily have a day trip to Mijas, one of the famous white villages of Andalusia!

-Traveldrafts recommends you to sleep as close to the center as possible and you will be within walking distance of everything above!
-We stayed at Pension la Palma at a fantastic price right in heart of Malaga.
-It’s perfect for backpackers and the owner is just lovely and helpful.
+We recommend you sleep as close to the center as possible and you will be within walking distance of everything above!
+Hostal Larios has a fantastic price right in the heart of Malaga.
+It’s perfect for backpackers and the staff is just very helpful.